volodymyrhudyma/blog/content/blog/2020-11-01-map-and-weakmap-in-javascript.md

 ---
-title: Map and WeakMap in JavaScript
+title: Everything You Need to Know about Map and WeakMap in JavaScript
 tag:
   - JavaScript
 metaDescription: // META